GatorIncubator/gatorgrouper/README.md

 ```

 This will randomly group the list of students you have provided, and is the
 default grouping method used when none is provided.
+This method of grouping is
+appropriate for cases where the assignment does not require that groups have a
+minimum number of members that have responded as having a skill related to the
+assignment.
+Consider using this method for assignments like in class exercises,
+small discussion groups, or peer editing.

 ### Round-robin Grouping Method